-In cooperation with the Ministry of Health and Child Welfare (MoHCW), Riders has been working in Zimbabwe since 1993.
-Today, we enable a variety of health partners to deliver health care services throughout the country.
-We have been training and mobilising environmental health technicians (EHTs) on motorcycles so that they can reach communities with outreach health care.
-Additionally, in 2010, Riders also introduced our Sample Transport (ST) programme into Zimbabwe – a model that is specifically designed to improve the reliability and reduce the delay in monitoring and diagnosing diseases like HIV and tuberculosis.
-Riders has expanded the ST system to now serve 14 districts.
+In cooperation with the Ministry of Health and Child Care (MoHCW), Riders has been working in Zimbabwe for 27 years since 1993.
+To date, we have enabled various health partners to deliver health care services throughout the country.
+We have been training and mobilising environmental health technicians (EHTs) on motorcycles so that they can reach distant communities with the essential primary health care services.
+Additionally, in 2010, Riders also introduced the Sample Transport (ST) programme in Zimbabwe – a model that is specifically designed to improve the reliability in laboratory samples referral and reduce the delay in monitoring and diagnosing diseases like HIV and tuberculosis.

-Riders also operates the International Academy of Vehicle Management (IAVM), based just outside Harare, which offers training in vehicle management and maintenance.
-The IAVM has trained over 2,000 participants since 2002.
+Riders also operates the International Academy of Vehicle Management (IAVM), based just outside Harare, which offers training in road safety, vehicle management and maintenance.

 Riders offers our partners customised transport solutions including the following.

 Planning and budgeting assistance for managed transport systems